tharper/slcc_HTML/README.md

 * Name
 * Phone
 * Email
+* Comments Box

 * Use the POST method and inspect the data being passed in the browser.
 Then change to GET method and inspect the data being passed.
 * What is different between the 2 methods.
 * When would you use GET vs POST?.

+## Course Assessment
+Commit your code for your resume, table exercises, and form exercise.
+Once you have pushed to your repo generate a pull request.